 It is believed that if a person travels to all four sites, any sin from his or her past life will be removed.
-Great Temple of Ramanathaswamy is enclosed by tall walls.
+Great monastery of Ramanathaswamy is enclosed by tall walls.
 Moreover, it has a 126-foot-tall eastern tower, a 78-foot-long western tower as well as 22 sacred wells.
-It is the longest temple among all temples in India.
+It is the longest one among all temples of India.
 The devotees are expected to bathe in the waters of these sacred wells before entering the inner temple.

 This complex is located in Bodhgaya which is a very important and sacred place for Buddhists.
 It is said to have been built in the place where Siddhartha Gautama-Buddha has attained enlightenment.
 The Buddhists also believe that this is where the life on earth will end and a new earth will begin again.
 The Mahabodhi Temple was built during the late Gupta period and it is one of the oldest brick structures in eastern India.
-Inside this temple, there is a very large, golden Buddha seated covered in a bright orange rope.
+Inside this shrine, there is a very large, golden Buddha seated covered in a bright orange rope.
 The Mahabodhi Complex is also hosting the famous Bodhi tree.

-Ranakpur Jain temple
+Ranakpur Jain in Ranakpur Village

-Ranakpur Jain temple is one of the biggest and most important Jain temples in India.
+Ranakpur Jain temple is one of the biggest and most important Jain temples of India.
 The temple is made of colored marble and has 29 halls and 80 domes.
 It also has about 1444 distinct stone marble columns.
 The appearance of these columns varies from gold to light blue depending on the time of day.
 Ranakpur is a stunning temple covered in intricate engravings, with everything from flowers to geometric patterns.
 This temple is open to tourists only in the afternoon and is situated in a lush valley between Udaipur and Jodhpur in the Ranakpur village.

-Akshardam Temple that was built in 2005 in the eastern suburbs of New Delhi, is relatively new compared to some of the other famous temples.
+Akshardam Temple that was built in 2005 in the eastern suburbs of New Delhi, is relatively new compared to some of the other famous temples in India.
 Also, it is the largest Hindu temple in the world built using ancient techniques.
 Therefore, while new, it is engraved with stunning and sophisticated sandstone ornaments.
 You can find this complex on the bank of the Yamuna River.
 This temple also offers boats, a music show and a 11-foot-long statue of Bhagwan Swaminarayan.